BlVrp/ATMChetvirochka/README.md

 ### Installation
 1. **Download the Project:**
-   - Download the ZIP file of the project from GitHub.
+   - Download the ZIP file of the project from the master branch.

 2. **Extract the Files:**
    - Unzip the downloaded file to your desired location.